OmniLayer/spec/README.md

 Wallets which do not allow you to consolidate to one address and send from that address (such as online web wallet providers) will not work for Mastercoin unless they are modified to do so.
 For this reason, **attempting to purchase Mastercoins from an online web wallet will likely result in the permanent loss of those Mastercoins.**

+Other than for these hosted wallets, a bitcoin address can also be treated as a Mastercoin address, capable of storing and using any Master Protocol currency.

-## Best Practices for Handling Blockchain Reorginazations
+## Best Practices for Handling Blockchain Reorganizations

 Occasionally the bitcoin blockchain experiences a "reorg", when the current longest chain is replaced by another longer chain.
 Sometimes this results in recent transactions changing their order, or which transactions are included.